meribold/mm-paper-trail/protocol.md

 *   Minima of the energy landscape correspond to stable conformations.
 *   Should reduce vibrations in the dynamics simulation.
-*   Should get us closer to naturally occuring conformations.
+*   Should get us closer to naturally occurring conformations.
 <!-- http://www.bisb.uni-bayreuth.de/Lecture/Slides/lecture-mini-nma.pdf#page=16 -->

 >   How much would you expect the atomic coordinates to change during the minimization?